In scramble to stop virus, testing raises tough questions

 "As we can see from the new sparks on Italy, Iran, Korea, is that early identification of cases is crucial.
 There, the first persons with infection were missed," said Marion Koopmans of the Erasmus Medical Center in the Netherlands.

-Doctors at the University of California Davis Medical Center were mindful of the need for early identification when the hospital admitted a female patient on a ventilator and showing symptoms of a viral infection on Feb.
-19. They asked federal officials to test her for the new coronavirus, but were told she did not fit federal testing criteria, according to an email hospital officials sent to their employees.
+Doctors at the University of California Davis Medical Center were mindful of the need for early identification on Feb.
+19 when the hospital admitted a female patient on a ventilator who showed symptoms of a viral infection.
+They asked she be tested for the new coronavirus, according to an email hospital officials sent to their employees, but a test was not administered because she did not fit federal test criteria.
 The test was not done until four days later, on Feb.
-23, and the results did not come back until Wednesday, a full week after she was admitted.
+23, and the results did not come back until Wednesday, a full week after she was admitted, the hospital said.

+The federal agency in charge of testing, the U.S. Centers for Disease Control and Prevention, took issue with that account late Thursday.
+The agency said it was still investigating, but that a preliminary review showed it had not been informed of the case until Feb.
+23, when it requested specimens for testing.
+It said criteria in place at the time could have allowed the woman to be tested earlier.

-Part of the problem is that the number of people being tested in the U.S. has been limited to those who, in addition to showing symptoms, have a history of travel to countries affected by the disease or contact with those who have done so, said Lauren Sauer, director of operations at Johns Hopkins University’s Office of Critical Event Preparedness and Response.
+The case highlights the fact that most testing in U.S. up to now has been limited to those who, in addition to showing symptoms, have a history of travel to countries affected by the disease or contact with those who have done so, said Lauren Sauer, director of operations at Johns Hopkins University’s Office of Critical Event Preparedness and Response.

 “In the U.S., people are sticking pretty closely to that definition,” Sauer said.
 But the increasing cases on other continents “are demonstrating we need to do a better job than just where the outbreak originated.”

-On Thursday, the U.S. Centers for Disease Control and Prevention updated its testing criteria on its website — a move that had been in the works for days, according to a federal official familiar with the change.
+On Thursday, the CDC updated its testing criteria on its website — a move that had been in the works for days, according to a federal official familiar with the change.

 The CDC will continue to advise testing people who have traveled to certain outbreak areas and have fever and certain other symptoms.
 But now testing is also appropriate if such symptoms exist and flu and other respiratory illnesses have been ruled out and no source of exposure has been identified.